-We only accept audio files in non-compressed formats (no mp3, etc.).
+JTTP only accepts audio files in non-compressed formats (no mp3, etc.).

-- all files named according to the guidelines below
+- All files named according to the File Naming Conventions described below;

-- a stereo mixdown of the work (NO mp3, only original uncompressed audio)
+- A stereo mixdown of the work (NO mp3, only original non-compressed audio);

-- a detailled Technical Sheet (see below) as a separate file (pdf)
+- A detailed Technical Sheet (see below) as a separate file (PDF);

 File Naming Convention for Speaker Positioning

-To indicate the speaker position for each stem, use capital letters as follows for works up to 8.1 (larger setups should be based on this model and detailed in a separate Tech Sheet):
+To indicate the speaker position for each stem, use capital letters as follows for works up to 8.1 (larger setups should be based on this model and detailed in an annex to the Technical Sheet):

 L = left